Hamayounali/Hamayounali/README.md

 💫 About Me:

 I have studied BSCS at Katib University, BBA at the University of North-West U.S.A., and Full-stack web development at Microverse.
 Microverse is an international school of remote software development that uses pair programming and project building methods.
+Nearly 10 years of experience in software development and my keen interest, made me a

 * Email : hamayounemail@gmail.com
 * WhatsApp : +93744 81 85 97